 A report prepared for the World Energy Council, Germany”; p.
 15

-With an outlook covering the next 10 years (2020-2030), TCGR will consider commercial and technological developments that will provide expert information for current business operation and future business planning.
-By focusing on emerging technologies, TCGR will detail how changes occurring now and expected in the future via the Power-to-X approach will impact the chemical energy carriers, green petrochemicals and sustainable fuels markets of tomorrow.
-This report will look at the way in which hydrogen and its downstream value chain are being disrupted by the increased deployment of Power-To-X and will elaborate on strategies being adopted in a wide range of current pilot and large demonstration projects.
+With an outlook covering the next 10 years (2020-2030), TCGR is considering commercial and technological developments that will provide expert information for current business operation and future business planning.
+By focusing on emerging technologies, TCGR is detailing how changes occurring now and expected in the future via the Power-to-X approach will impact the chemical energy carriers, green petrochemicals and sustainable fuels markets of tomorrow.
+This report looks at the way in which hydrogen and its downstream value chain are being disrupted by the increased deployment of Power-to-X and elaborates on strategies being adopted in a wide range of current pilot and large demonstration projects.

 - Factors enabling PtX deployment, including technology robustness